 How long is the bus ride from Buenos Aires to Santiago?

 The average travel time between Buenos Aires and Santiago is around 1d 2h, although the fastest bus will take about 22h 30m.
 This is the time it takes to travel the 702 miles that separates the two cities.

 How many daily bus connections are there between Buenos Aires and Santiago?

 The number of buses from Buenos Aires to Santiago can differ depending on the day of the week.
 On average, there are 1 on this route.
 Some buses run direct routes, while others have layovers.
 Simplify your bus trip from Buenos Aires to Santiago by comparing and selecting the bus that fits your travel style and budget on Busbud.

 Which bus companies travel from Buenos Aires to Santiago?

-When taking the bus from Buenos Aires to Santiago, you can travel comfortably and safely with CATA Internacional, CATA Internacional, Fénix Internacional.
+When taking the bus from Buenos Aires to Santiago, you can travel comfortably and safely with CATA Internacional, CATA Internacional.

 What are the departure and arrival stations when taking the bus from Buenos Aires to Santiago?

-Buses travelling between Buenos Aires and Santiago leave from Terminal Dellepiane or Terminal Moron and arrive at Terminal Sur, Terrapuerto Los Heroes, San Borja.
+Buses travelling between Buenos Aires and Santiago leave from Terminal de Retiro or Terminal de Retiro and arrive at Terminal Sur, Pajaritos, San Borja.

 About Bus Travel